Blokyk/starkid/docs/Your-first-app-with-StarKid.md

 > $ dotnet run -- open 5ecr3t_keii
 > ```
 > If you're using an executable directly, there is obviously no need
-> to do this (and in fact, Recline follows POSIX's recommendation
+> to do this (and in fact, StarKid follows POSIX's recommendation
 > to use `--` as a delimiter between options/commands and normal
 > arguments, which is why you need to do this for `dotnet run`)
 > ```shell
 > $ ./door-cli open 5ecr3t_keii
 > ```

-Finally, Recline automatically generates a `--help`/`-h` flag for *every* group and command, but right now it's not super... helpful:
+Finally, StarKid automatically generates a `--help`/`-h` flag for *every* group and command, but right now it's not super... helpful:
 ```shell
 $ ./door-cli knock --help